-Since 1971, UNESCO has designated over 650 biosphere reserves worldwide.
-There are sixteen in Canada and two in British Columbia--both of which are on Vancouver Island.
+Since 1971, UNESCO has designated over 700 biosphere reserves worldwide.
+There are eighteen in Canada and two in British Columbia - both of which are on Vancouver Island.
 The Mount Arrowsmith Biosphere Region was designated as a UNESCO biosphere reserve in the year 2000.

 History of the Mount Arrowsmith Biosphere Region (MABR)

 1996 - The Mount Arrowsmith Biosphere Foundation was established by research scientist, Dr. Glen Jamieson, to raise awareness of the biodiversity of watersheds on Vancouver Island’s Mount Arrowsmith and adjacent marine areas.
 Dr. Jamieson spearheaded the nomination process that would earn the region its UNESCO biosphere reserve designation.

 2000 - The Mount Arrowsmith Biosphere Region (MABR) was officially designated as a UNESCO biosphere reserve.

 2000-2010 - The original Foundation built awareness about the MABR through activities and events, climate change research, and ecological monitoring.

 2010 - The MABR underwent its first periodic review by UNESCO, a standard process every ten years for all biosphere reserves.
 Following the review, new goals were set and a new management structure was discussed to increase the effectiveness of the organization and to ensure greater collaboration in meeting the UNESCO biosphere reserve mandate.